-Telecommunications Tower Template Identifier 240-73416879 Rev 2
+Template Identifier 240-73416879 Rev 2

+identifier

-Eskom Document Identifier ETSP-2023273 Rev 1
+Document 240-155821967 Rev 1

+Identifier '

-Effective Date 20 February 2010 6
+Effective Date 08 June 2020

-Review Date February 2021
+Review Date 08 June 2023

 - 2. Principal contractors are required to implement a non-conformance procedure (if not already in place) for issuing to contractors for transgressions.
 The procedure can include "quality" related non-conformance issues.
 Similarly, appointed contractors must implement a non-conformance procedure. - 3.
 The procedure for the issuing and closing off of non-conformance reports shall be strictly adhered to. - 4.
 Contractor project management must monitor the close out non-conformances issued, in not doing so; any recommendations made may not be implemented. - 5.
-Where non-conformances are issued by Eskom then one of the close-out steps of the procedure will be for the offender to be called by the responsible project manager to explain the non-conformance issued and what plan is in place to prevent a recurrence of the non-conformance. - 6.
-Should the contractor fail to provide adequate PPE to their employees for the tasks being performed and/or to visitors; failure to enforce the wearing of such PPE will be viewed as a transgression of the legislative and Eskom requirements.
+Where non-conformances are issued by Transmission Real Estate then one of the close-out steps of the procedure will be for the offender to be called by the responsible project manager to explain the non-conformance issued and what plan is in place to prevent a recurrence of the non-conformance. - Should the contractor fail to provide adequate PPE to their employees for the tasks being performed and/or to visitors; failure to enforce the wearing of such PPE will be viewed as a transgression of the legislative and Transmission Real Estate requirements.

-3.35 OHS File
+3.34 SHE File

-- 1. A OHS file means a file or other record in permanent form, containing the information about the safety and health management system during construction and all information relating to the post-construction phase after handover to the client, so that the client can maintain the works in a healthy and safe way. - 2.
-All contractors are required to keep a OHS file on every project site.
+- 1. A SHE file means a file or other record in permanent form, containing the information about the safety and health management system during construction and all information relating to the post-construction phase after handover to the client, so that the client can maintain the works in a healthy and safe way. - 2.
+All contractors are required to keep a SHE file on every project site.
 If there is more than one site per project, a file per site shall be kept at that site.
 Contractors may keep additional files at their head office as additional records.
-The OHS file shall be maintained by all the contractors on their construction sites and shall be available on request for audit and inspection purposes. - 3.
-The OHS file shall consist of the requirements in terms of the project's safety specification, the contractor's safety and health plans. - 4.
-The sequence of filing the documentation must be kept in the same sequence as listed in this OHS specification and the OHS plan. - 5.
+The SHE file shall be maintained by all the contractors on their construction sites and shall be available on request for audit and inspection purposes. - 3.
+The SHE file shall consist of the requirements in terms of the project's safety specification, the contractor's safety and health plans. - 4.
+The sequence of filing the documentation must be kept in the same sequence as listed in this SHE specification and the SHE plan. - 5.
 Each record shall be separated by partitions to afford easy identification and access.
-Each partition must be labelled. - 6.
-On completion of the construction work/project, the principal contractor must hand over a consolidated health and safety file to the project manager.
-The principal contractor must also hand over all drawings, designs, lists of materials used, and other applicable information about the completed structure, as well as the list of subcontractors, the agreement, and the type of work completed.
+Each partition must be labelled.